BloomTech-Labs/djhelper-fe/README.md

  [UX Design files](https://www.figma.com/file/g79lCjYSWFCOBGyBRKzO96/DJ-Helper%2C-Emily?node-id=177%3A0)

-To be the easiest way for DJs to collect and display relevant song requests at events.
+Mission Statement: To be the easiest way for DJs to collect and display relevant song requests at events.

 ### 4️⃣ Key Features